sphinx-gallery/sphinx-gallery/doc/configuration.rst

 * :ref:`minigallery_sort_order <minigallery_order>`

-The best way to do this is to make use of a single instance of each class you want to use in some fully resolvable path, and then tell sphinx-gallery to resolve the callable from the fully qualified name.
+The best way to do this is to make use of a single instance of each class you want to use, in some fully resolvable path, and then tell sphinx-gallery to resolve the callable from the fully qualified name.
 For example, you could write a function ``def my_sorter`` and put it in ``mymod/utils.py``, then use::